by Amy Medling, founder of PCOS Diva

 Think of your hair like a garden.
 If the soil is fertile, the result will be beautiful grass with pretty flowers; if the soil is dry and doesn’t have enough nutrients, the grass won’t be as green and there will be some dry areas.
 That is the same thing that happens with your hair and scalp.
 At the end, what matters is what happens underneath the surface.

-- Health Conditions: Some conditions such as PCOS, hypothyroidism, Hashimoto’s, Adrenal Fatigue, among others, can slow down your thyroid, which is the master switch that creates some of the hormones that are necessary for hair growth.
+Some conditions such as PCOS, hypothyroidism, Hashimoto’s, adrenal fatigue, among others, can slow down your thyroid, which is the master switch that creates some of the hormones that are necessary for hair growth.

-- Chemicals: Commercial hair care and styling products include a slew of chemicals that disrupt your hormones, clog pores, and damage hair follicles.
+Commercial hair care and styling products include a slew of chemicals that disrupt your hormones, clog pores, and damage hair follicles.
 Switching to 100% natural hair care will not only give you better results, it won’t damage or hinder hair growth.
-Look for products that are free of parabens, gluten, sulfate, silicones and any endocrine disrupting chemical, plus, free of soy and gluten.
+Look for products that are free of parabens, gluten, sulfate, silicone and any endocrine disrupting chemical, plus, free of soy and gluten.
 I use Morrocco Method They wildcraft organic and raw ingredients to deliver products that help rejuvenate, restore, revitalize and renew hair and scalp.
 I started using their products in 2015, and after 7 months I experienced lots of regrowth and improvement in the way my hair feels and looks.
-That’s why I have partnered again with Morrocco Method to offer PCOS Divas an opportunity to experience this line at a 15% discount.
-Go to morroccomethod.com and use code PCOSDIVA15 at checkout.
+I also do a gentle detox at least twice a year to purge all of the endocrine disrupting chemicals that have built up thorough environmental contact.
+Not only do these toxins make my hair thin, they worsen all my PCOS symptoms.

 Our hair has a cycle, and any of the aforementioned factors can easily disrupt them.
 Most of the time this alteration to the cycle can be temporary.
 What will define its duration is the time taken between finding the root cause and taking the necessary steps to fix it.